megascatterbomb/mega_mod/README.md

 ### Nerfed canteens.
 Reduced durations for the kritz canteen (10s -> 8s) and the Uber canteen (10s -> 5s).

+### Damage resistances provide Melee resistance.
+Each tick of Fire, Bullet, or Blast resistance gives 5% resistance to Melee damage; up to a total of 45% resistance.

 ## No truces on koth_lakeside_event & koth_viaduct_event

 Self-explanatory.
 Ghost Fort's timer was also reduced to 3:00 (from 7:00).